fudgepop01/kaitai_ide_vscode/README.md

 of ksy files.
 To find out more about Kaitai Struct and what it can do, head here: [[kaitai.io](https://kaitai.io/)]

+If you want to see an overview of what this extension can do, check out [[the overview video here](https://www.youtube.com/watch?v=4c7UuZ33JYE)]

 this is the first extension to utilize the [[fudgedit](https://fudgepop01.github.io/)] hex editor.
 An extension exposing the editor itself will be released at a later date if requested.